Academic Regulations for the College of Nursing

 Health Requirements for a Clinical Permit

 A valid clinical permit must be on file in the Office of Student Affairs by the semester deadline dates prior to clinical and practicum courses.
 All students must have an admission physical examination and history and must comply with requirements for a Basic Cardiac Life Support (BCLS) course and present a standard immunization profile with a Tuberculin Skin (TB) test or quantiferon testing, proof of Rubella, Mumps, Rubeola, and Chicken Pox immunity, and the complete series of inoculations against Hepatitis B virus, and TDAP.
 A Urine Drug Screen Testing and a criminal background investigation are also required.
 Some majors require Advanced Cardiac Life Support Certification (ACLS).

 Students who have met all of the Health Clearance Requirements will be issued a Clinical Permit.
 Students who do not have a Clinical Permit issued by the College of Nursing Office of Student Affairs will not be allowed into the clinical or practicum setting.
 Clinical Permits will be issued once each semester prior to the start of the semester.
 The deadline dates are August 15 (Fall), December 15 (Winter), and April 15 (Spring/Summer).

 The graduate grading system is intended to reflect high standards of scholarship.
 The policies for academic progression for graduate students are listed below.

 - A student must earn an overall grade point average of 3.0 or better to be awarded the M.S.N. degree.

-- A student achieving less than a 3.0 g.p.a. at any point in the program must achieve a g.p.a. of 3.0 or better within the next nine credits.
+- A student achieving less than a 3.0 g.p.a. at any point in the program must achieve a g.p.a. of 3.0 or better within one semester.
 If there is evidence that the goal of a 3.0 g.p.a. is not achievable, the student will be excluded from the program.

 - A student may petition to repeat a graduate course once in which a grade lower than 3.0 is received.
 No more than two courses may be repeated.